jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Configure hostname alias.
 All annotations will be combined together with the host attribute in the same ACL, and any of them might be used to match SNI extensions (TLS) or Host HTTP header.
-The matching is case insensitive.
+The matching is case-insensitive.

 * `server-alias`: Defines an alias with hostname-like syntax.
 On v0.6 and older, wildcard `*` wasn't converted to match a subdomain.
 Regular expression was also accepted but dots were escaped, making this alias less useful as a regex.
 Starting v0.7 the same hostname syntax is used, so `*.my.domain` will match `app.my.domain` but won't match `sub.app.my.domain`.
 * `server-alias-regex`: Only in v0.7 and newer.
 Match hostname using a POSIX extended regular expression.
 The regex will be used verbatim, so add `^` and `$` if strict hostname is desired and escape `\.` dots in order to strictly match them.
 Some HTTP clients add the port number in the Host header, so remember to add `(:[0-9]+)?$` in the end of the regex if a dollar sign `$` is being used to match the end of the string.